 - The algorithm only analyses the last 3 months of comments: This ensures that your topics will change over time.
 The system will also use any older comments that are also relevant to the topic, however the topic will depend on comments made in the last 3 months of time.

+Each topic contains comments in one language.
 The language filter on the topics overview page allows you to see topics generated from comments in a specific language.